jaredhenriques/blog/_posts/2019-02-13-So-you-want-to-start-a-clothing-company.md

 The quickest way to make a Shopify site look clean is to ensure that every type of photo is the same aspect ratio.
 Meaning all product photos are a 1:1 aspect ratio (square).
 Ensuring that all slideshow images are of the same ratio (eg. 3:2 or 2:1).
 Without doing this, your grid will feel much more sloppy.
 Your slideshow will feel jumpy as the content below jumps up and down as the slides change.

-# Making a SaleThis is where it’s tough for me to give any advice because I believe that outside of the large bucket general advice, it needs to be customized to your brand.
+# Making a Sale
+This is where it’s tough for me to give any advice because I believe that outside of the large bucket general advice, it needs to be customized to your brand.

 The large bucket ideas that will work in 2019 for a clothing company are: